niklas505/Benchmark-Suite-for-Verifying-Neural-Anomaly-Detectors-on-Time-Series-Data/README.md

 Abbreviations:

-onlyPressure: Networks trained only on the absolute pressure variable
+onlyPressure: Networks trained only on the absolute pressure variable <br>
-4meas: Networks trained on the first four variables of the table below
+4meas: Networks trained on the first four variables of the table below <br>
-ALLmeas: Networks trained on all variables of the table below
+ALLmeas: Networks trained on all variables of the table below <br>

 ![plot](./images/Variables.png)